sheldoncoates/Workout-RandomizerV1/README.md

 # Workout Randomizer
 ### Device supported: iPhone
 To install this application on your iPhone you must have Xcode installed on your mac.
-Application signing will last one week then the application ahs to be re-installed.
-You will need your own free apple developer account.
+Application signing will last one week then the application has to be re-installed.
+You will need your own free apple developer account, it can be created here https://developer.apple.com .
 ### To install:
 1. Clone this project into you working directory.
 2. Open the project and in the navigation window on the left select *Workout Randomizer 2.0*.